Director of Graduate Studies

 B.A., Sociology, The University of Texas at Austin

-Professor Anderson specializes in the sociology of health and illness, urban sociology, race/ethnicity, and organizations.
+Professor Anderson specializes in the sociology of health and illness, urban sociology, race/ethnicity and organizations.
 Her work is generally focused on understanding the social sources of health disparities in the United States.
 In particular, she examines the role of race/ethnicity and urban neighborhood dynamics to analyze how these factors may affect individual health.
-She chiefly employs quantitative statistical methods and Geographic Information Systems (GIS) in her work.
+She chiefly employs quantitative statistical methods and Geographic Information System (GIS) in her work.

 - Sociology of Health and Illness